buzzie-bee/lets-pop-to-data-entry/README.md

 This data is then entered into a firebase firestore no SQL database so that the front end can read the destinations and store the selected images there.

-I may upload the script to github so you can run it yourself sometime.
+_I may upload the script to github so others can run it sometime._

 ## Logging data